yussufbiyik/lego-store-stock-checker/readme.md

 Change all the values.

 ## Using as a Server
-Watchlist is constructed by itrating over all users and pushing their watchlist to an array and flattening it later.
+Watchlist is constructed by itrating over all subscribers and pushing their watchlist to an array and flattening it later.

 The way the cron job is scheduled is assigned to CRON_INTERVAL in the `.env` file, [Refer](https://www.npmjs.com/package/node-cron#cron-syntax) to here to change thee interval as you wish.
 Default is once every 4 hours.